cs-rrcc/plant-shop/README.md

 #### Allotted Story Points: 2

-As a logged-in horticulturist, I want to view all of the plants I have for sale and the plants my competitors have for sale so that I can evaluate the market, update my plant listings, and sell the plants I have grown all in one interface.
+As a logged-in horticulturist, I want to view all of the plants I have for sale and the plants my competitors have for sale so that I can evaluate the market, update my plant listings, and sell plants I have grown at a competitive price all in one interface.
 Given that I am logged in, when the plant dashboard loads, then I can see all of the plants available for sale organized in a convenient format.

 ### User Story #3: New Plants for Sale